vsch/flexmark-java/flexmark-test-util/src/main/resources/ast_spec.md

     If the list item is ordered, then it is also assigned a start number, based on the ordered list marker.

-    Exceptions: When the list item interrupts a paragraph---that is, when it starts on a line that would otherwise count as [paragraph continuation text]---then (a) the lines *Ls* must not begin with a blank line, and (b) if the list item is ordered, the start number must be 1.
+    Exceptions: When the first list item in a [list] interrupts a paragraph---that is, when it starts on a line that would otherwise count as [paragraph continuation text]---then (a) the lines *Ls* must not begin with a blank line, and (b) if the list item is ordered, the start number must be 1.

 For example, let *Ls* be the lines